-We are often asked, “why are only three fields required?,” and the answer is very simple:
+We are often asked, “Why are only three fields required?,” and there are two main reasons:

-Taking these reasons into consideration, our goal is to create a balance between user submissions and administrative edits.
-Here’s how you can strike a balance on your platform:
+Ultimately, our goal is to create a balance between user submissions and administrative edits.

 The Pending Queue

-All public event submissions by non-admins or trusted users are sent to the pending queue where they must be approved by a Platform or Event Admin before being posted to the calendar.
+All public event submissions by non-admins or trusted users are sent to the Pending Queue where they must be approved by an Event Admin before being posted to the calendar.

 Custom Rejection Messages

-If an admin is not satisfied with what information is or isn’t provided they can send a message directly to the submitter detailing why the event wasn’t approved and what information they would like added in order for it to be posted.
+If an Event Admin is not satisfied with what information is or isn’t provided they can send a message directly to the submitter detailing why the event wasn’t approved and what information they would like added in order for it to be posted.

 Custom Submission Form Guidelines